 - Local infection at the point of puncture, systemic infection (sepsis)

 - Anatomical changes at spine, perhaps juvenile age (relative contraindication due to the many post-punctual headaches

 The answers can be found below the references.

 1. In what area is the anesthetic injected for the peridurial anesthesia?

 - Between dura mater and arachnoidea

 - Between pia mater and spinal cord

-2. Which procedure is not one of the common regional anaesthesia procedures?
+2. Which procedure is not one of the common regional anesthesia procedures?

 - “Axillaris blockage”

-3. Which of the following is not one of the contraindications of spinal anaesthesia?
+3. Which of the following is not one of the contraindications of spinal anesthesia?

 - Skin infection at the third lumbar vertebra

 - Hypovolemic shock